nexxai/tuimail/README.md

 cargo run --release -- --clear-keyring
 ```

 This command will delete the `client_secret.json` and token entries from your keyring.
-After running this, you will need to re-authenticate the next time you run `rmail` normally, which will prompt you to go through the OAuth flow again.
+After running this, you will need to re-authenticate the next time you run `tuimail` normally, which will prompt you to go through the OAuth flow again.
 This effectively resets your authentication state.

 ## Contributing